Enmeshment vs. Collectivism

 A collectivistic culture is one in which individual members prioritize the needs of the collective.
 Members may rely on each other practically, socially, financially, etc. and cooperate to create interdependence.
 Some examples of countries that foster collectivism are Mexico, China, South Korea, Ghana, Pakistan, Turkey, etc.

 The opposite is an individualistic culture.
 An individualistic culture is one in which independence and self-reliance is valued over the needs of the group.
 Each member is encouraged to be self-dependent and self-sufficient and responsible for their own self.
-Examples of individualistic cultures are the United States, Germany, Australia, Ireland, etc.
+Examples of individualistic cultures are the United States, Germany, Australia, Ireland, etc. An example of this would be parents who expect their 18 year old child, upon high school graduation, to start getting a job and paying their own bills.
+The parents may see this as encouraging independence in order for the 18 year old to start becoming self-sufficient without the help of the parents.

 Every family, group, culture, nation trends in one direction or another.
 And many countries have varying degrees of collectivism vs. individualism especially when you consider immigrants who may come from one area with one ideology but move into a new area with a different ideology.